 8. It is Always Advisable to Have a Draft Angle

 It is important to reiterate this fact since many designers tend to resist incorporating a draft.
-Regardless of how small, engineers must always advocate for some degree of draft.
+Regardless of how small, engineers must always advocate for some degree of the draft.
 A draft design is always best since it is unlikely for you to find a design case requiring a zero-degree angle.
-Remember the saying, “any draft is better than no draft.”
+Remember the saying, “Any draft is better than no draft.”

 Feature Depth and Minimum Draft Angle in Injection Molding